-The Green Dots campaign is a coordinated campus effort to reduce and prevent power-based personal violence, including stalking, sexual, and relationship violence.
-It provides a way for anyone who cares about this issue to become part of the solution.
-Campus partners in this effort include the Office of the Dean of Students, the Office of Housing and Residential Education, the Vanderbilt University Police Department, the Psychological and Counseling Center, the Margaret Cuninggim Women's Center, Leadership Development and Intercultural Affairs, the Office of Greek Life, the Office of Active Citizenship and Service, the Office of Religious Life, the Office of LGBTQI Life, and the Work/Life Connections Employee Assistance Program, among others, including undergraduate and graduate students and academic departments.
+The Green Dots campaign is a coordinated campus effort to reduce and prevent power-based personal violence, including stalking, sexual violence, intimate partner violence, and bullying.
+It provides a way for anyone who cares about this issue to become part of the solution through focusing on the role of bystanders in violence prevention.
 To discover what Green Dots you're already doing and learn how to get involved, visit www.vanderbilt.edu/greendots.